Jinwen-XU/homework/README.md

 Therefore, if you wish to manually change the numbering, you may directly access the value of the counter `homework`.
 Also, each theorem-type environment has its own counter, thus it would still work if you write `\setcounter{exercise}{10}`, but this would also affect the numbering of `problem` and `question`, so don't forget to reset the value as needed.

+Alternatively, you may use the command `\ManualNumbering{⟨env⟩}{⟨number⟩}`.
+For example, `\ManualNumbering{exercise}{A.1.1}` will change the number of the next exercise to `A.1.1`, but after that the numbering shall go back to the normal one.

-If you wish them to be numbered separately, you may define new counters, say `problem-counter`, `question-counter` and `exercise-counter` via
+If you wish these environments to be numbered separately, you may define new counters, say `problem-counter`, `question-counter` and `exercise-counter` via
 ```latex
 \newcounter{problem-counter}
 \newcounter{question-counter}